 You might be wondering if you have what it takes to be an awesome registered nurse.
-There are certain traits that are important to possess in order to make it successfully as a nurse.
+There are certain traits that are important to have to make it successfully as a nurse.
 We believe that there are eight qualities that make up a phenomenal nurse.

 1. Caring Demeanor

 Not only are you a nurse, but you are human as well.
 Bringing that element into your job is crucial.
 You are caring for people in their most vulnerable states.
 Not only do you need to perform your nursing duties at the top level, but you need to bring in the human element as well.
-On paper you might be the best nurse around, but if you lack a caring and compassionate side your other skills will fall to the wayside.
+On paper you might be the best nurse around.
+However, if you lack a caring and compassionate side, your other skills will fall to the wayside.

 2. Strong communication skills

-Being able to communicate effectively with other nurses, doctors, patients and their family members is extremely important as a nurse.
+Being able to communicate effectively is extremely important as a nurse.
 A patient’s life is in your hands, so communicating effectively with other attending nurses and doctors is key for a positive patient outcome.
-In most cases, you are the speaker between the patient and his/her family members.
+In most cases, you are the speaker between the patient and his/her family members too.
 It is your job to not only educate the patient on their diagnosis, but their family as well.

-Each of your patients will come to you with a variety of circumstances and situations.
-Being an empathetic nurse will require you to listen, understand and try to relate to the patient as much as possible.
+As a registered nurse, your patients come for a variety of circumstances and situations.
+This will demand empathy.
+Being an empathetic nurse will require you to listen, understand and try to relate to the patient.
 It is your responsibility to ensure that the patient feels supported while in your care.

 4. High attention to detail

-There are many moving parts while caring for a patient, and if any details are missed it could be catastrophic to the patient’s well-being.
-It is critical that you are following the patient care plan, documenting everything properly and administering accurate doses of necessary medications.
-If any of this is missed, it can cause great issues not only for the patient, but for the rest of the medical team overseeing the patient’s care.
+There are many moving parts while caring for a patient.
+If any details are overlooked it could be catastrophic.
+It is critical that you are following the patient care plan, documenting everything and administering accurate doses of necessary medications.
+Great issues can stem from small mistakes.
+Mistakes not only affect the patient, but for the rest of the medical team overseeing the patient’s care.

 5. Problem solving skills

 Thinking and acting quickly is the name of the game.
-As a nurse, you’ll be working in a fast-paced environment and juggling numerous patients at one time.
-A great nurse needs to adapt to unforeseen situations and make calm decisions that are in the best interest of the patient.
+Nurses work in a fast-paced environment and juggle many patients at one time.
+A great nurse will adapt to unforeseen situations.
+They can also make calm decisions that are in the best interest of the patient.

 The old saying, “treat others how you would like to be treated” should be the national nurse moto.
-The respect you give is the respect you’ll get, not only from your coworkers, but from your patients and their families as well.
-Let’s be honest, your job is challenging and you are helping people during their most vulnerable times.
-The more gracefully you treat others the better the outcomes will be for everyone involved.
+The respect you give is the respect you’ll get.
+This goes not only for your coworkers, but for your patients and their families as well.
+Nurses have a challenging job helping people during their most vulnerable times.
+The more grace you show others the better the outcomes will be for everyone involved.

-To make the most out of your nursing career, you really need to reflect on the strengths and weaknesses of your personality.
+To make the most out of your nursing career, look internally at yourself.
+Reflect on the strengths and weaknesses of your personality.
 If you love high-adrenaline and fast-paced environments, then finding a position in the emergency room is the perfect fit for you.
-However, if you enjoy a steady work load with a variety of patients throughout the day, then a clinic position might be what you’re looking for.
-The beauty of working in the nursing field is that there are a variety of specialties to choose from that will suit your personality.
+Yet, if you enjoy a steady work load with a variety of patients throughout the day, then a clinic position might be what you’re looking for.
+The beauty of working in the nursing field is the variety of specialties.
+You can choose from exactly what will suit your personality.